backdrop-contrib/views_bootstrap/README.md

 create responsive Bootstrap components, such as grids, carousels, tabs, and tables, all within the configuration settings of the powerful Views module.

-This module uses the Bootstrap 3.x library. **Bootstrap 3 reached end of life in 2019 and no longer receives security updates or bug fixes.**
+This module uses the Bootstrap 3.x library.
+Bootstrap 3 reached end of life in 2019 and is no longer actively maintained.
+For most Backdrop sites this is not a significant concern, as Bootstrap is a frontend library with a limited security surface.
+However, if your organization has strict policies around end-of-life dependencies, be aware of this limitation.

-**If your site uses a Bootstrap 5 theme** (such as [Bootstrap 5 Lite](https://backdropcms.org/project/bootstrap5_lite)), this module is not compatible.
-Loading Bootstrap 3 and Bootstrap 5 on the same page will cause CSS and JavaScript conflicts.
-In that case, consider contributing to or waiting for a future `views_bootstrap5` module.
+There are no plans to add Bootstrap 4 or 5 support to this module.
+If your site uses a Bootstrap 5 theme (such as
+[Bootstrap 5 Lite](https://backdropcms.org/project/bootstrap5_lite)), this
+module is not compatible — loading Bootstrap 3 and Bootstrap 5 on the same page will cause CSS and JavaScript conflicts.
+A separate `views_bootstrap5` module supporting the current version of Bootstrap may be developed in the future as a companion to this one.

 If you are using this module, [please let us know](https://github.com/backdrop-contrib/views_bootstrap/issues/27).
 It motivates us to work on the module when we hear from actual users.